Valletta's bus station B

 Cafe kiosk just outside the gates

-Nearest Bus stop Mediterranean Conference centre
+Bus no 133 Near Mediterranean Conference centre

 Upper Barrakka Gardens 20